PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

 :func:`setAddEDNSToSelfGeneratedResponses`.

 We must, however, provide a responder's maximum payload size in this record, and we can't easily know the maximum payload size of the actual backend so we need to provide one.
-The default value is 1500 and can be overridden using :func:`setPayloadSizeOnSelfGeneratedAnswers`.
+The default value is 1232 since 1.6.0, and can be overridden using :func:`setPayloadSizeOnSelfGeneratedAnswers`.

 .. function:: setAddEDNSToSelfGeneratedResponses(add)